Digital Edition Publishing Cooperatives

 - Abstract and Overview (no more than 3 pages): Provide a clear and concise rationale for the project.
 Briefly describe your project team, identifying its participants and its proposed activities and expected results.
 Describe the expected outcomes and benefits of the project.
 Explain how participation in this initiative will meet the needs of both the participating editions and future digital editions, as well as how your project team will advance the work of the broader initiative.
 Outline the core opportunities and challenges you foresee in undertaking this work.
 Also provide a very brief budget summary.

 - Project Team: Describe your project team in fuller detail.
 Project teams should elect a principal investigator to lead the initiative, and should also include at a minimum, the lead representative from each of the participating edition projects, as well as the lead representative(s) from the institution(s) or organization(s) committed to serving as an institutional host.
-List the names of all individuals who have already committed to participating in the planning process, as well as those who have been invited but have not yet committed to participating, and those who might be invited, including any individuals who will serve as advisors.
-Explain the contributions that both the committed participants and the potential participants would make to the planning process.
+List the names, affiliations, job titles, qualifications, and proposed responsibilities of all individuals who have already committed to participating, as well as those who have been invited but have not yet committed to participating, and those who might be invited, including any individuals who will serve as advisors.
+Describe the expected contributions of both the committed participants and the potential participants to this initiative.
+List the names, affiliations, qualifications, roles, and responsibilities of any consultants that would be employed.
 If applicable, provide a description of legal and operational relationships with other organizations, subcontractors, consultants, administering agents, or collaborators on the project (see the Mellon Foundation’s “Guidelines for Grants Involving Consultants and/or Subcontractors”)

-- Planning Issues: Outline the most pressing issues or challenges (four or five at minimum) that your project team will need to address in forming a successful and sustainable Cooperative, and explain their relevance to the particular needs of your edition cluster, your host institution(s) and your identified user community.
+- Expected Challenges: Outline the most pressing issues or challenges (three or four at minimum) that your project team will need to address in forming a successful and sustainable Cooperative, and explain their relevance to the particular needs of your edition cluster, your host institution(s) and your identified user community.
 These likely include (but are not limited to):

-- Defining or harmonizing encoding methods, editorial approaches, and information resources that will be shared across the participating editions;
+- Defining or harmonizing encoding methods, work flows, editorial approaches, digital tools, and other information resources that will be shared across the participating editions;

 - Identifying and developing appropriate protocols for the incorporation of linked open data resources, full-text materials, metadata, annotations, and other core informational components;